dwjoyce/pythonbook/chapters/Decisions, decisions.rst

 2. We now know four types of data - integer, floats, strings and booleans.
 Boolean values are either ``True`` or ``False``.

 3. Each selection statement must contain an ``if`` statement, along with a test to evaluate and at least one line of code to run, indented to the right.
-If the test is evaluated to true, then even if there are ``elif`` or ``else`` statements below, the program will skip them all.
+If the test is evaluated as true, then even if there are ``elif`` or ``else`` statements below, the program will skip them all.

 4. You can optionally include one or more ``elif`` statements, each with their own tests to evaluate and their own blocks of code.
-If more than one of these evaluated to true, then the first one is run, and the other skipped.
+If more than one of these evaluated as true, then the first one is run, and the others are skipped.

 5. Finally, you can also optionally include an ``else`` statement, without any test, but with its own block of code to run.
 This block of code is only run if the ``if`` and ``elif`` tests all fail (i.e. are all false).